 Book your tour with Kathmandu Adventures through us and receive 30% discount using the promo code BOBOANDCHICHI30.

-Have any other questions about your trip to Kathmandu?
+Have any other questions about what to do in Kathmandu?
 Feel free to leave a comment below!

 Disclaimer: Our trek was courtesy of Kathmandu Adventures, however all opinions expressed on this website are our own.